For 2021 the workplan will address the three Principles:

-In Year 1 of the work plan the FIP aims to improve industry provision of data which can address gaps outlined in the MSC pre-assessment report.
+In 2020 the FIP will improve industry provision of catch and bycatch data which can address gaps outlined in the MSC pre-assessment report.

 The FIP will submit a data request to the Marine Institute to access all relevant data collected by observers in previous years.

 All attempts will be made to ensure that observer coverage will be improved even in the case of vessels landing into French and Spanish ports.

 FIP participant vessels will record ETP interactions in accordance with the ETP monitoring system developed for the other Irish FIPs.

 3. P3 Governance and Policy: